mido3ds/pipeline-risc-cpu/README.md

-# pipeline-risc-cpu
+# Pipelined RICS Processor
-Design and VHDL implementation of RISC CPU with 5 stages pipeline
+Design and VHDL implementation of RISC CPU with 5-stage pipeline.